 Pre-existing wallet

-If you want your Bitcoins transferred to an existing wallet, all you have to do is scan the address QR code through the BTM scanner.
-The machine will then send the Bitcoins to the address shortly after.
+If you want your cryptos transferred to an existing wallet, all you have to do is scan the address QR code through the Bitcoin ATM scanner.
+The ATM will then send the cryptos to the address shortly after.

 Starting a Bitcoin wallet

-You will receive a piece of paper that contains a QR code.
-You need to scan the code as it contains a private key which will then grant you access to the Bitcoins you purchased.
+You will receive a piece of paper that contains a QR code with a private key.
+Scan the code to gain access to the Bitcoins you purchased.

 Email address

 Not all machines have this option.
-Only some would let you receive Bitcoins through email.
+Only some would let you receive the cryptocurrencies through email.
 When you do choose this option, you will get your QR code through your email address.
 To make your transaction more secure, some services would let you encrypt the email with a password.

-When it comes to selling your Bitcoins, the process is similar to the one mentioned above.
-You need to key in the amount of Bitcoin you wish to sell, and then the wallet address on the machine.
-Once the transaction is completed, the machine will dispense cash.
+When it comes to selling your Bitcoins, the process is similar to the buying process.
+You need to key in the amount of Bitcoin you wish to sell and then the wallet address on the ATM.
+Once the transaction is completed, the ATM will dispense cash.

-The selling price at BTMs are usually not more than 5 to 10% of the rates offered at online exchanges.
+The selling price at an ATM is usually not more than 5 to 10% of the rates offered at online exchanges.
+If you reside in Australia, you may need to pay capital tax gains for every sale you make.

 How to Find a Bitcoin ATM Near You

 Most Bitcoin ATMs are in North America.
-But like the rest of the world, there has been a significant increase in the number of BTMs in Australia.
-As of this writing, Coin ATM Radar indicates that the country has 52 machines.
-Melbourne has most of them with 19 in total.
-Sydney comes second with 11 BTMs.
-Other major cities that have them include Brisbane, Adelaide, Perth, Canberra, Surfers Paradise and more.
+But Australia has its fair share.
+In fact, when most of the world saw numerous Bitcoin ATM pullouts, Australia installed dozens of new machines from the last quarter of 2022 to the first quarter of 2023.
+As of March 2023, Coin ATM Radar indicates that the country has 361 Bitcoin ATM units.
+Melbourne has most of them with 89 in total.
+Sydney comes a close second with 87 BTMs.
+Other locations in Australia that have them include Brisbane, Adelaide, Perth, Canberra, Surfers Paradise, and more.

 To find one near you, seek help from services like Coin ATM Radar and Find Bitcoin ATM.
 These platforms will let you search for nearby machines through a live view of the Bitcoin ATM map.

-Using these services, you can find BTMs anywhere in the country, including the ones closest to your location.
-More importantly, you will be able to look up important details about any BTM such as their fees and limits.
+Using these services, you can find Bitcoin ATMs anywhere in Australia, including the ones closest to you.
+More importantly, you will be able to look up important details about any Bitcoin ATM such as their fees and limits.

 You can also find out what their features are.
-These platforms will let you know if the machine you’ve chosen offers two-way operations.
-You can find out if the BTM only lets you buy or sell Bitcoins.
-Not to mention, you can get directions from your current location to the nearest machine.
+These platforms will let you know if the ATM you’ve chosen offers two-way operations.
+You can find out if the ATM only lets you buy Bitcoins but not sell them.
+You can also get directions from your current location to the nearest machine.

 You don’t need to break a sweat to conduct your search.
 If you use Coin ATM Radar, here’s what you need to do: